sorabhtomar/amidstsky/readme.txt

 == Description ==

-Amidst Sky is a responsive WordPress theme.
-It's a standard theme with a minimal layout and bold typography.
-Amidst Sky is designed for personal blogs and magazines with long-form content.
+Amidst Sky is a responsive WordPress theme designed for personal blogs and writers.

 == Installation ==